ncherric/Iliad-ReadtheDocs/docs/_build/html/_sources/index.rst.txt

 ---------------

 * Please read our paper for a full understanding of how Iliad can best serve you and your genetic data processing road blocks `replace with paper link here <https://github.com/ncherric/Iliad-ReadtheDocs>`_.
-* Quickly learn how to install Iliad - visit the :ref:'Installation' page
+* Quickly learn how to install Iliad - visit the Installation_ page
-* Start processing your data right away with tutorials on Iliad modules :ref:'Tutorial' page
+* Start processing your data right away with one of the tutorials on Iliad modules Raw Sequence Read Data (.fq)
+    Stored Sequence Read Data (.cram)
+    SNP Array Data (.idat)
+    .. make each of these into a link

 .. toctree::
    :caption: Getting started